 You can also hover your pointer over this circle to see the status.

-9. How do I tell the status at any moment in time? (notebooks)
+9. How do I tell the status at any moment in time?
+(Jupyter notebooks)

 Use a combination of the answers to the two preceding questions.
 Note: You'll see when the notebook was last saved back to the workspace bucket by this "Last Checkpoint" note here at the top (you may save the notebook at any time by clicking the disk icon).